y00ga-sec/Forensike/README.md

 - `toolsDir` : Specify the folder in which you put your DumpIt executable so that Forensike can transfer it on the target and initiates Crash Dump generation
 - `toolsDir` : Specify the folder in which you want to write the `forensike_results.txt` with parsed hashes.
 The script also provides you with 2 files `lsass.txt` which contains the LSASS EPROCESS address in the crash dump you will generate and the `hashes.txt` which is the raw output of mimilib.dll.
 If the script did not properly quit or if you need to debug it, these 2 files can help you.
 - The script uses WMI queries to retrieve some information
-- Disk space Estimation : The script roughly calculates how large the final crash dump will be on the target system and tell you how much space remains on target's C:\, so you know if you have enough space before lauching the attack
+- Disk space Estimation : The script roughly calculates how large the final crash dump will be on the target system and tell you how much space remains on target's C:\, so you know if there is have enough space to welcome the crash dump before lauching the attack

 Enjoy !